 Many of us love riding a bicycle for pleasure and exercise.
 However, no matter how careful we are as cyclists, the risk of an accident always remains.
 Unlike occupants of motor vehicles, cyclists have no safety features to protect them from harm's way in a crash.
-As a result, some cyclists may suffer injuries such as internal trauma, dental damage, facial scarring, cervical sprain, spinal cord injuries, bone fractures, traumatic brain injuries, or even fatal injuries in some extreme cases.Common Reasons for Bicycle Accidents
+As a result, some cyclists may suffer internal trauma, dental damage, facial scarring, cervical sprain, spinal cord injuries, bone fractures, traumatic brain injuries, or even fatal injuries in extreme cases.Common Reasons for Bicycle Accidents

 Bicycle safety is everyone's responsibility.
-Cyclists, like drivers, must exercise due care both on and off the road.
+Cyclists, like drivers, must exercise due care on and off the road.
 However, a cyclist's right-of-way is not always respected by all drivers.
 When driver error is attributed to a bicycle crash, the driver may be held financially responsible for the accident.
 Some of the common reasons why a bicycle collision is caused by a motorist include:

 - Drunk Driving: The use of alcohol and drugs is a significant cause of bicycle crashes.
 Certain drugs, including over-the-counter and prescription medications, can also affect the ability of a motorist to drive safely.

 - Failure to Stop: Disobeying traffic signals and signs is also a common reason for bicycle crashes.
 Approximately 40 percent of all traffic collisions occur at intersections.
 Most of these accidents are attributed to drivers running a red light or stop sign.